The following is a quick summary guide to authoring at SciPost.

 If figures/images/tables are included, they should be appropriately labeled and accompanied by a descriptive caption.
 Creative figures/artist's impressions are to be avoided; technical drawings and scientifically accurate representations are on the other hand most welcome.

 This is optional.
 If desired, contributions should be succinctly described using author initials.

 Authors are required to provide funding information, including relevant agencies and grant numbers with linked author's initials.

 Extra material which goes beyond the paper's bulk contents can be provided in appendices, which should be labeled using capital letters.

 - Supplementary Material

-- You should make supplementary material (data, code and similar) openly available, most simply by depositing those in institutional repositories.
+You should make supplementary material (data, experimental details, analyses, code and similar) openly available, most appropriately by depositing those in institutional or public repositories.
 In your paper, please list the items together with the link pointing to where they are hosted.

 All elements in your paper (equations, references, tables, figures etc) should be hyperlinked to ensure ease of navigation.